OleguerCanal/robotics-installers/README.md

-# robotics-installers
+# Robotic installers

-Installer shell files for robotics tools I often use and need to install multiple times.
+Some shell files to install common robotic tools I am too lazy to go through the installation steps each time.
+Will try to update them and keep adding useful stuff.